Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 No studies show that Oxo-proline, Fermented L-cysteine, or Schizonepeta extracts have any effects on growth hormone synthesis.
 What is more, it is unlikely that the supplement contains any decent amounts of these ingredients in a 2.9 mg blend.

-As seen in the research, no independent studies have shown such a dramatic increase in natural GH production as the industry-funded trial cited by GF-9 and SeroVital manufacturers.
+As seen in the research, no independent studies have shown such a dramatic increase in natural GH synthesis as the industry-funded trial cited by GF-9 and SeroVital manufacturers.

 The safety of Growth Factor-9 is unclear since the product is not a subject of control by any regulatory institutions, it is not 3rd party tested, and it doesn’t disclose the exact doses of each ingredient in its proprietary blend.